Benzene: Component of gasoline

 As a gasoline (petrol) additive, benzene increases the octane rating and reduces knocking.
 As a consequence, gasoline often contained several percent benzene before the 1950s, when tetraethyl lead replaced it as the most widely used antiknock additive.
 With the global phaseout of leaded gasoline in the 1970s–1990s, benzene reappeared as a gasoline additive, although strictly limited in most nations.
 For example, in the United States, concern over its negative health effects and the possibility of benzene entering the groundwater has led to stringent regulation of gasoline's benzene content, with limits typically around 1%.
 European petrol specifications now contain the same 1% limit on benzene content.
 The United States Environmental Protection Agency introduced new regulations in 2011 that lowered the benzene content in gasoline to 0.62%.

 In some European languages, the word for petroleum or gasoline is an exact cognate of "benzene".
 For instance all Germanic languages and Scandinavian languages refer to gasoline as 'bensin' or 'benzin'.
 In Turkish and many Turkic languages the word of 'benzin' is used to refer the gasoline.
 In Catalan and Italian the word 'benzina' can be used for gasoline.
-In Polish the word 'benzyna' is also used to mean gasoline or petrol.
+In both Polish and Greek the word 'benzyna' is also used to mean gasoline or petrol.